bdspen/WMAS/readme.md

 _World Message allows users from around the world to start a quick and easy chat.
 Users are located using html5 geolocation, their positions are plotted on a google map._

-## Support and contact details
+## Contact Details

-_please contact me if you would like to contribute to the project, or have any other feedback.
+_please contact me at bdspen@gmail.com if you would like to contribute to the project, or have any other feedback.
 It is greatly appreciated._

 ## Known Bugs
 * When a user(1) is in a chat and user(2) leaves the chat, there is no indication of that action.
 Chat flow needs to be worked out to be much more user friendly.
 * chat requests will persist on screen when both users have exited chat.
 * When a new user joins the application, their list item will appear even though thier map information has not been refreshed.
 I will need to create an auto update when a new user joins to smooth out the UX.
+* When a user leaves the chat, the messages of the user who left will be deleted, they should persist.

 ## Technologies Used